tarantool/doc/sphinx/reference_lua/json.rst

-.. _json-package:
+.. _json-module:

 -------------------------------------------------------------------------------
-                          Package `json`
+                          Module `json`
 -------------------------------------------------------------------------------

-The json package provides JSON manipulation routines.
-It is based on the `Lua-CJSON package by Mark Pulford`_.
+The json module provides JSON manipulation routines.
+It is based on the `Lua-CJSON module by Mark Pulford`_.
 For a complete manual on Lua-CJSON please read `the official documentation`_.

 .. module:: json